Celebrating Eleven Years Online...!

 By far the most cost effective way to get one of these prams is to build it yourself.
 For that purpose, the use of NC cutting makes the job very easy and quick.

-When pram plans and NC cutting files have been purchased, we will then provide contact information for several first rate metal cutting companies who will do the NC cutting to create a boat parts kit, as well as contact information for a number of aluminum boat builders who can do the hull fabrication.
+When pram plans and NC cutting files have been purchased we can also provide contact information for metal cutting companies for the NC cutting in order to create a boat parts kit, and we can provide contact information for aluminum boat builders who can do the hull fabrication.
+If desired, we can also recommend sail makers and spar makers, etc. but you might want to make the spars and rudder and leeboards yourself...!

 7' Pram - Click for Larger Image